What is EMV, and How Does It Work?

 What are the Benefits of EMV?

-As mentioned earlier, the main benefit of EMV is card transaction fraud protection.
+As mentioned earlier, the main benefit of EMV chip technology is card transaction fraud protection.
 When the credit card’s chip is inserted into a capable card reader, it generates a unique, one-time code to authenticate the card and transaction.

 The purpose of EMV is often to render data from chip-based payment cards useless if attackers somehow manage to get it.
 Therefore, EMV acts as an anti-fraud mechanism that makes card slippage and card duplication fraud applications extremely difficult.
 It produces a unique encrypted output each time the chip contained in the card is used.

 The code generated is the first layer of protection.
-EMV also protects against fraud by requiring the cardholder to confirm the transaction by providing a second verification method, such as a unique PIN or signature.
+EMV chips also protects against fraud by requiring the cardholder to confirm the transaction by providing a second verification method, such as a unique PIN or signature.

 This type of multi-factor authentication is similar to the measures many organizations use for user account authentication on computer networks when requesting both a password and token value before being granted access.